 Jobs @ NIH - Discover a Career at NIH: It's About Life

-The Director, NINDS, will be appointed at a salary commensurate with his/her qualifications.
-Full Federal benefits will be provided, including vacation, health and life insurance, long-term care insurance, retirement, and savings plan (401k equivalent).
+The NINDS Scientific Director will be appointed at a salary commensurate with his/her qualifications and experience.
+Full Federal benefits, including leave, health and life insurance, long term care insurance, retirement, and savings plan (401K equivalent) will be provided.

-Standards of Conduct/Financial Disclosure: The National Institutes of Health inspires public confidence in our science by maintaining high ethical principles.
-NIH employees are subject to Federal government-wide regulations and statutes as well as agency-specific regulations described at the NIH Ethics website .
+The National Institutes of Health inspires public confidence in our science by maintaining high ethical principles.
+NIH employees are subject to Federal government-wide regulations and statutes as well as agency-specific regulations described at the NIH Ethics Website.
 We encourage you to review this information.
-The position requires the incumbent to complete a public financial disclosure report prior to the effective date of the appointment.
+The position is subject to a background investigation and requires the incumbent to complete a public financial disclosure report prior to the effective date of the appointment.